 – Auto save main settings

-All files and diagrams can be downloaded and if you know which end of a soldering iron to hold you should be able to build your own dropController.
+If you know which end of a soldering iron to hold you should be able to build your own dropController.
 If you don’t fancy building one from scratch then kits and fully assembled devices are available to buy.